-Ask about their experience in handling tasks like yours—this is important because an ability to paint a wall does not qualify them for fixing electrical or plumbing problems.
+Ask about their experience in handling tasks like yours—this is important because an ability to paint a wall or change a light fixture does not qualify them for fixing electrical or plumbing problems.
 Probe them about expertise in areas such as carpentry, plumbing, electrical work, appliances, painting, or general repairs.
 The more of these that they can handle, the better.

 - Check References and Portfolio

 For large or complex projects, like building a deck or installing windows, this is a critical step.
 Request references from the handyperson and contact their previous clients.
 Speaking with past customers will provide insights into their professionalism, reliability, and the quality of their work.
 Inquire about their punctuality, attention to detail, problem-solving abilities, and the customer’s overall satisfaction with the services.